Old Government Buildings, Wellington: Expansion and restoration

 The building was extended in 1897 and again in 1907, with additions to the wings.
 It was also surrounded by outbuildings, and the original interior obscured by partitions, linings and paint.
 Following the departure of the Education Department, the building underwent thorough restoration under the management of the Department of Conservation, which at the time included the Historic Places Trust.
 Although some early work was done in the 1980s, the bulk of the restoration took place from 1994 to 1996.
 Many original features were replicated, including fireplaces although these are now purely decorative.
-The original totara piles were replaced with concrete.
+The original tōtara piles were replaced with concrete.
 Over 500 cubic metres of recycled kauri was used during the restoration project, to supplement the original timber.
 Verandahs, late Victorian and Edwardian water radiators, the original clock and coat of arms, a water-powered hydraulic lift, and the impressive staircases were all restored or preserved.

 The piles, originally totara, are now concrete.
 All structural framing is Tasmanian hardwood (now augmented with pinus radiata), while weatherboards, flooring and finishing timbers are kauri.
-A two year programme of restoration of the 804 sash windows in the building was completed in 2021.
+A two-year programme of restoration of the 804 sash windows in the building was completed in 2021.